windvalley/docker-swarm-infras/README.md

 Description
 ===========

-Integrated traefik、consul、prometheus、grafana、Swarmpit、Portainer and some other useful open source products into the Docker Swarm Mode cluster selectively by some shell scripts and docker-compose files, and then setup a productively container cloud platform.
+Integrated Traefik、Consul、Prometheus、Grafana、Swarmpit、Portainer and some other useful open source products into the Docker Swarm Mode cluster selectively by some shell scripts and docker-compose files, and then setup a productively container cloud platform.